 OKRs are typically implemented using specialized OKR software.

 You can check out our blog post “What is OKR?” to learn more.

 Structure of OKRs

-1. Objectives are defined as a goal to be achieved.
+1. Objectives are defined as the goals to be achieved.

 2. Key results measure progress towards the objective.